lammps/lammps/doc/src/pair_sw.rst

     \end{array} \right. \\

-The *modify* keyword is designed for simulations of materials when distinguishing three-body angles are necessary, such as borophene and transition metal dichalcogenide, which cannot be described by the original code for the Stillinger-Weber potential.
+The *sw/mod* style is designed for simulations of materials when distinguishing three-body angles are necessary, such as borophene and transition metal dichalcogenide, which cannot be described by the original code for the Stillinger-Weber potential.
 Validation,